MARCH 2014 TREE TRIMMING PLANNED BY FPL FOR PALMETTO BAY

-See this boundary map for areas on the southside of Palmetto Bay that will receive maintenance line clearing Dec.
-1-31.
-Letters were delivered to affected homes by FPL -- residents who did not receive notice or have questions should contact FPL directly at 866-274-9098 and reference work-order no. 5295380.
-NOV 26, 2013
+See the boundary maps below for areas in Palmetto Bay that will receive maintenance line clearing in March 2014.
+Letters were delivered to affected homes by FPL.
+If you who did not receive notice or have questions should contact FPL directly at 866-274-9098.
+MAR 01, 2014

 Palmetto Bay is located in a geographical area that is susceptible to flooding from major rain events and storm surges.
 In fact, FEMA has specifically designated the majority of our Village a "Special Flood Hazard Area."
 Read more.
 JUL 16, 2013